 Starting on one end, place the cooked apple slices side by side so that the top part with the skin is facing the top and is slightly off of the pastry strip.

 Fold the bottom part of the pastry dough up over the bottom part of the apples (the top of the apples with the skin should still be out of the pastry strip) and begin rolling.

 Start at one end and carefully roll to the other end, tucking the apples if necessary as you go until you’ve made an apple rose shape.

 Place each apple rose into the muffin tin as you finish it.
 If you don’t have a muffin tin then you can place the apple roses in a cupcake liner to keep them together and then bake on a baking sheet.

 Time to bake the apple tartlets

-You will be baking the apple puff pastry roses for 20-25 minutes.
-At twenty minutes, take a peek and see if the puff pastry is golden brown.
+You will be baking the apple puff pastry roses for 35-45 minutes.
+At thirty-five minutes, take a peek and see if the puff pastry is golden brown.
 If they are under-cooked then the apple roses will taste doughy.

 Remove from the pan as soon as you can comfortably handle the apple tarts and continue cooling on a wire rack.

 - Sprinkle with a thin layer of powdered sugar.